What is platelet-rich plasma or PRP injection cost and is it worth trying?

 In today’s post, which is in a sense a review of platelet rich plasma therapy as a possible treatment option, I try to answer some of these and other PRP-related questions from patients.

 Some of the questions were my own too that I read up on to try to address.
 If you have more questions go ahead and ask them via the comments.

 PRP is an autologous (your own) blood product that can come in various forms depending on how it is made.

-It is in essence functionally a concentrated soup of your own growth factors and other molecules mainly from platelets, which are enriched above the typical concentration found in blood.
+It is in essence functionally a concentrated soup of your own growth factors.
+It also contains other molecules mainly from platelets, which are enriched above the typical concentration found in blood.
 This growth factor “stew” is hoped to have some therapeutic or even regenerative benefits.
 Again, you might value the infographic above.

-By the way I found a YouTube video below from Drew Lansdown, MD of UCSF to be very useful as a source of information.
-Also see my interview from last week with him where he answered some key questions about this biologic.
+I found a YouTube video below from Drew Lansdown, MD of UCSF to be very useful as a source of information.
+Also see my interview with him where he answered some key questions about this biologic.

 You make it by spinning a small amount of blood in a centrifuge, with some protocols involving different steps for further concentration such as additional centrifugation.
 Three products result from the prep: